The current members of the Higher Education Standards Panel are:

 Improving transparency of higher education admissions

-On 1 February 2016, Senator the Hon Simon Birmingham, Minister for Education and Training, asked the Higher Education Standards Panel to provide him with options to improve the transparency of higher education student admissions policies, without increasing regulation.
+On 1 February 2016, Senator the Hon Simon Birmingham, Minister for Education and Training, asked the Higher Education Standards Panel to provide him with options to improve the transparency of higher education student admissions policies, without significantly increasing regulation.

 In response to the Minister’s request, the Panel released a consultation paper on 6 April 2016.